University-of-Aruba/CAS_election_data/README.md

 This format makes the data easy to work with using common data analysis tools in R, Python, Excel, or any other software that reads CSV files.

 # Data sources
-Electoral data was compiled from official election results published by:
+Electoral data was compiled from Wikipedia articles:

+Elections in Aruba
+Elections in Curaçao
+Elections in Sint Maarten

+Wikipedia sources this information from official electoral authorities including:

 Aruba: Departamento di Asuntonan Electoral (Electoral Affairs Department)
 Curaçao: Kiesraad Curaçao (Electoral Council of Curaçao) Sint Maarten: Main Voting Bureau of Sint Maarten

-Additional historical data was sourced from:

-Central Bureau of Statistics (CBS) publications for each territory Official government gazettes and electoral reports Verified news archives for historical elections
+Important notes:

-Note: This dataset is compiled for educational purposes.
-For official electoral data, please consult the respective electoral authorities.
+This dataset is compiled for educational purposes from publicly available sources Students are encouraged to verify data with official electoral authorities for formal research Understanding data provenance is an important part of data literacy

 # How to use this data
 ## Loading the data in R